home-assistant/home-assistant.io/source/_components/environment_canada.markdown

   required: false
   type: string
 name:
-  description: Name to be used for the weather entity.
+  description: Name to be used for the entity ID, e.g. `weather.<name>`.
   required: false
   type: string
 forecast: